KevinCouillard/Omni-Notes-Python/README.rst

 Current State
 ================

--Basic front end implementation of toolbar and sidebar -Basic front and backend implementation for the text/checklist note types -Basic UI design from limitations in style options
+-Basic front end implementation of toolbar and sidebar \n -Basic front and backend implementation for the text/checklist note types \n -Basic UI design from limitations in style options

 Future State
 ================

-I do not have many hopes for the expansion of this application as I created it to help myself learn Python.
-However, I moved this project to a Tkinter implementation b/c of the limitations of using Toga and BeeWare.
+I do not have many hopes for the expansion of this application as I created it to help myself learn Python. \n However, I moved this project to a Tkinter implementation b/c of the limitations of using Toga and BeeWare.